codingforpleasure/customized-workspace/Ubuntu/useful-resources/flask.md

 A common choice for that is **Gunicorn—a Python WSGI HTTP server**.

 The Web Server Gateway Interface (WSGI, pronounced whiskey[1][2] or WIZ-ghee[3]) is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python programming language.

+* Serving static files and proxying request with Nginx.
+While being an HTTP web server, Gunicorn, in turn, is an application server not suited to face the web.
+That’s why we need Nginx as a reverse proxy and to serve static files.
+In case we need to scale up our application to multiple servers, Nginx will take care of load balancing as well.

+Flask + Gunicorn + Nginx + Docker